oneinfra/oneinfra/docs/DESIGN.md

 #### Public hypervisors

-Public hypervisors is where the ingress for the control plane nodes will live.
+Public hypervisors is where the ingress for the control plane components will live.
 This is, a load balancer (or set of load balancers), and a VPN server per cluster.

 Public hypervisors are therefore exposed to the outer world, and should have an interface inside a public network.
 They should also